Radio Resource Management for Cellular-Connected UAV: A Learning Approach: Simulation Results

 It is well known that the overall performance of DRL-related algorithms is sensitive to hyper-parameters, e.g., target network update and learning rate.
 The hyper-parameters should be picked carefully for given system settings, to realize satisfactory learning quality and convergence speed.

-Fig. \ref{curves_various_learning_rate_d3qn} delivers average D3QN reward curves versus training episodes with various $\alpha_{D3}$, while Fig. \ref{curves_various_learning_rate_ddpg} demonstrates average DDPG reward curves versus training episodes with different combinations of $\alpha_{Pa}$ and $\alpha_{Pc}$.
+Fig. \ref{curves_various_learning_rate_d3qn} delivers average D3QN reward curves versus training episodes with various $\alpha_{D3}$, while Fig. \ref{curves_various_learning_rate_td3} demonstrates average TD3 reward curves versus training episodes with different combinations of $\alpha_{Pa}$ and $\alpha_{Pc}$.
 From these figures, it can be observed that learning rates pose significant impacts on learning performance and convergence speed.
-With relatively high $\alpha_{D3}$, i.e., $\alpha_{D3}=\{0.1, 0.01\}$, although the D3QN's convergences are quite rapid, it reaches extremely unsatisfactory learning scores (around 0.25 and 0.32, respectively).
-With relatively small $\alpha_{D3}$, i.e., $\alpha_{D3}=\{0.001, 0.0001\}$, the D3QN agent can achieve higher scores (about 0.6).
+With relatively high $\alpha_{D3}$, i.e., $\alpha_{D3}=\{0.1, 0.01\}$, although the D3QN's convergences are quite rapid, it reaches extremely unsatisfactory learning scores (both around 0.3).
+With relatively small $\alpha_{D3}$, i.e., $\alpha_{D3}=\{0.001, 0.0001\}$, the D3QN agent can achieve higher scores (about 0.57 and 0.54, respectively).
 Surprisingly, when $\alpha_{D3}$ is extremely small, i.e., $\alpha_{D3}=0.000001$, it leads to unsatisfactory learning performance in the range of 100 training episodes.
 However, $\alpha_{D3}=0.000001$ may have the potential to help the D3QN agent reach a new highest score, for which the price is that much more training episodes are needed (i.e., less favourable convergence rate).
-For Fig. \ref{curves_various_learning_rate_ddpg}, learning rate combination $[\alpha_{Pa}=0.001,\alpha_{Pc}=0.002]$ is selected as the anchor for comparison, which can converge to its optimal score (around 0.54) after about 80 training episodes.
-With higher $\alpha_{Pa}$, i.e., $[\alpha_{Pa}=0.01,\alpha_{Pc}=0.002]$, the DDPG agent barely learns anything and achieves significantly worse score (around 0.04).
-With smaller $\alpha_{Pa}$, i.e., $[\alpha_{Pa}=0.0001,\alpha_{Pc}=0.002]$, the DDPG agent experiences similar training performance as the anchor, but slightly higher average rewards are achieved from episode 20 to 60.
-With higher $\alpha_{Pc}$, i.e., $[\alpha_{Pa}=0.001,\alpha_{Pc}=0.02]$, the DDPG agent converges to worse learning quality (around 0.4), although the corresponding convergence speed is relatively rapid.
-With smaller $\alpha_{Pc}$, i.e., $[\alpha_{Pa}=0.001,\alpha_{Pc}=0.0002]$, the DDPG agent can reach slightly lower learning score (around 0.52), while insignificantly greater average rewards are showcased from episode 20 to 40.
-From the above observations, it is straightforward to conclude that the proposed hybrid D3QN-DDPG solution is unsurprisingly sensitive to learning rate which should be selected delicately for accomplishing a good trade-off between learning quality and convergence speed.
+For Fig. \ref{curves_various_learning_rate_td3}, learning rate combination $[\alpha_{Pa}=0.001,\alpha_{Pc}=0.002]$ is selected as the anchor for comparison, which can converge to its optimal score (around 0.51) after about 40 training episodes.
+With higher $\alpha_{Pa}$, i.e., $[\alpha_{Pa}=0.01,\alpha_{Pc}=0.002]$, the TD3 agent barely learns anything and achieves significantly worse score (around 0.06).
+With smaller $\alpha_{Pa}$, i.e., $[\alpha_{Pa}=0.0001,\alpha_{Pc}=0.002]$, the TD3 agent converges to a worse score (about 0.38) than the anchor, after around 60 training episodes, which means that it experiences slower convergence rate.
+With higher $\alpha_{Pc}$, i.e., $[\alpha_{Pa}=0.001,\alpha_{Pc}=0.02]$, the TD3 agent converges to worse learning quality (around 0.18), although the corresponding convergence speed is relatively rapid.
+With smaller $\alpha_{Pc}$, i.e., $[\alpha_{Pa}=0.001,\alpha_{Pc}=0.0002]$, the TD3 agent can only reach much lower learning score (around 0.37), while experiencing a comparable convergence speed (converging after around 40 training episodes).
+From the above observations, it is straightforward to conclude that the proposed hybrid D3QN-TD3 solution is unsurprisingly sensitive to learning rate which should be selected delicately for accomplishing a good trade-off between learning quality and convergence speed.